When should I use the as-is sale page?

 Mopeds are classified as "Moped (separate from motorcycle in most states — often no motorcycle license required)" for registration purposes.
 Mopeds must be under 50cc engine displacement and limited to 30 mph to qualify for moped classification.
 Exceeding either limit reclassifies as a motorcycle.
 Federal odometer disclosure does not apply to mopeds.

-For moped as-is sale transactions in West Virginia, the buyer must pay 6% consumers sales tax on vehicle purchases and a $15 title transfer fee.
+For as-is sale moped transactions in West Virginia, the buyer must pay 6% consumers sales tax on vehicle purchases and a $15 title transfer fee.
 Notarization is required.
 Odometer disclosure is required.

 When completing a as-is sale moped sale in West Virginia, always verify the vehicle against NHTSA recall databases.
 The most common moped recall categories are Fuel System, Electrical, Brakes.
 Check recalls at NHTSA.gov/recalls before signing the bill of sale.